South Dakota Aviation Art Contest

 This Year’s Theme:

-This year’s theme is “Flying Yesterday and Tomorrow” Artwork will be judged, at least in part, for its creative use of this year’s theme in relation to the aviation world.
+This year’s theme is “A Friendlier World with Air Sports”.
+Artwork will be judged, at least in part, for its creative use of this year’s theme in relation to the aviation world.

 All children in the age groups shown below are encouraged to participate in the Contest, even if they are related to officials or employees of the FAI or any of its member organizations including the SD Office of Air, Rail & Transit.

 - Date of birth between January 1, 2011 and December 31, 2014.

 - Date of birth between January 1, 2007 and December 31, 2010.

 - Group III – Senior Category

 - Date of birth between January 1, 2003 and December 31, 2006.

 Entries in each age group will be judged and state winners and runners-up will be selected (typically Jennifer Boehm, SD Department of Transportation, is the contest judge).
 Winners will receive a first, second, or third place certificate and recognition from the SD Office of Air, Rail & Transit.
 The SD Office of Air, Rail & Transit and the SDPA also give winners either art supplies, or aviation-related items such as model rockets or model airplanes (Legos kits that can be made into airplanes for the younger kids).
 The top three winners in each age category will be published in the SDPA newsletter & SDPA website and presented on the SD Office of Air, Rail & Transit website.
 The top three entries in each age group from South Dakota will be forwarded to the National Contest, to participate in the national competition.